otacke/h5p-user-score/readme.txt

 == Installation ==

-Install H5P-User-Score from the Wordpress Plugin directory or via your Wordpress instance and activate it.
+Download H5P-User-Score, install it on your Wordpress instance and activate it.
 Done.

 == Changelog ==